6LchHDMbAAAAAGPRKfV4mVX9FPM_gdroO62T7nWA

 First Time Application of Propspeed

-For first-time Propspeed applications, the metal surface must be abraded to an 80 grit profile to form a mechanical bond.
-This can be done using a dual-action sander, or by hand using 80 grit sandpaper.
+For first-time applications, all metal surfaces should be abraded to an 80-grit profile using a dual-action sander or hand sanding.

 Initial Clean